keuin/KBackup-Fabric/README.md

 ## 3. To-Do List:

-- Incremental backup
-- Code refactor
 - Op login hint in the next start after restoring
-- Optimized help menu (colored command help menu)
+- A more friendly help menu (colored command help menu)
 - New version checker
+- Code refactor